koerding/testing/test.md

 | **2.
 P-Hacking & Reproducibility Crisis** | Discussing p-hacking and why many studies fail to replicate. | Activity: "P-Hackathon" + "Replicate Me" Hybrid.
 Students find “significant” results and then try to replicate them. | The shocking realization in psychology and the case of the researcher who lost their job. |
 | **3.
 Power Analysis & The Ethical Imperative** | Introducing power analysis and discussing the ethical responsibility of researchers. | Activity: "Power Up!" + "Ethics Debate" Hybrid.
 Students perform power analysis and then debate its ethical implications. | The tale of "The Drug that Almost Wasn't" and the tragic story of a patient who suffered. |

-I hope this provides a comprehensive roadmap for your course!
-Adjustments can be made based on specific needs and feedback from students.

 # Proper Randomizing, including Blinding investigators during experimentation and analysis